btroncone/ngrx.github.io/API/store.md

 ### <a id='dispatch'></a>[`dispatch(action)`](#dispatch)

 Dispatches an action.
+This is equivalent to calling `dispatcher.dispatch`.

 ### <a id='replaceReducer'></a>[`replaceReducer<V>(reducer: Reducer<V>)`](#replaceReducer)

-Replaces the reducer currently used by the store to calculate the state.
+Replaces specified reducer.

 #### Arguments